 So the first thing we did was ping the CDN subdomain to see if it was accessible to us.
 It returned a response just fine.
 We then ran their CDN URL through the free whatsmydns tool.
 This allows you to quickly check resolution on DNS records (such as the CDN CNAME) from multiple geographical locations.
 We wanted to ensure it was loading fine everywhere, beyond just our physical location and that it was resolving back to their CDN provider.
 And it was.

-So after the above digging we confirmed that their was a small change with their DNS provider which was still cached on the client’s end.
+So after the above digging, we confirmed that there was a small change with their DNS provider which was still cached on the client’s end.
 So we had them clear their DNS cache locally on their computer, refresh the page, and everything started loading again on their WordPress site.
 Follow the steps below to clear DNS cache on your computer.

 Clear DNS Cache Windows

 To clear DNS cache on Windows, follow the steps below.

 Launch the start menu by pressing the Windows key and search for “CMD.”
 This should return the command prompt.

 You will then see a confirmation that it has successfully flushed the DNS resolver cache.